durudex/durudex-docs/docs/dev/api/user.md

 }
 ```

-To send a request that requires authentication, you need to add an http header:
+To send a request that requires authorization, you need to add an http header:

 ```json
 {